Johnr24/20250415_telegram2printer/README.md

 Additionally, this project is a signatory of the [Pride Flag Covenant](https://github.com/Pride-Flag-Covenant/The-Pride-Flag-Convenant).
 We stand in solidarity with the LGBTQ+ community. 🏳️‍🌈

-This software was written by a LGBTQ+.
+This software was written by a LGBTQ+ Person.